 - Riverside Access Center: Provides multiple resources and connections for individuals at risk of homelessness or those experiencing homelessness.
 Some of the services offered include linkage to emergency shelter, kennel usage for pets of individuals accessing services at Hulen Campus, monthly life skills classes, access to computer lab, hygiene kits, snack packs and outreach workers who connect folks to trips back to their place of origin, support to complete housing documentation and street nurse assistance. - Community Emergency Shelter: Owned and operated by Path of Life Ministries.
 The program provides 90 beds (54 male beds and 36 female beds) to adults for up to 90 days coupled with case management to assist clients with obtaining temporary housing, vital documents, job readiness, counseling, and various other forms of social, spiritual, and emotional support. - Helping Hearts Recuperative Care: Specializes in mental health treatment for those unable to care for themselves in an independent living situation.
 The program includes a high level of care -- 24 hours a day, 7 days a week in a home-like setting that is an alternative to psychiatric hospitalization or institutional care.
 The program has 28 beds with an average stay of 90 days. - Illumination Foundation: A partner of the Hulen Campus that operates a recuperative care shelter that accepts individuals who were recently discharged from the hospital and need support to recover from their stay.
 Often times individuals are well enough to be discharged from a hospital but not well enough to return to regular activity and certainly not well enough to return to living on the street.
 Illumination Foundation provides a space for individuals to heal.
-The program has 50 Beds; with an average stay of 90 Days - The Place: Chronically homeless adults experiencing a serious mental health disorder and have been unsuccessful in being placed in shelter or housing supports are eligible for placement here.
-The Place offers a drop-in center that operates 24 hours a day as well as on-site, low demand, permanent supportive housing for up to 25 adults.
-The drop-in centers leverage lived experienced mentors to engage guests and gently encourage housing services.
+The program has 50 Beds; with an average stay of 90 days. - The Place: In the process of being rehabilitated to provide no less than twenty-five (25) permanent supportive housing units for chronically homeless adults experiencing a serious mental health disorder and a drop-in center that operates 24 hours a day as well as on-site.
+The drop-in center will leverage lived experienced mentors to engage guests and gently encourage housing services.
 Meals, showers, laundry, and linkage to a wide range of community resources are provided.
-The Place is operated by Recovery Innovations of California, Inc. under contract with the Department of Mental Health - Mercy House: This shelter will offer bridge housing services and accept referrals by the Access Center or partner agencies.
-Eligible individuals will already have a housing plan and are awaiting approval for section 8, TBRA, or other housing options.
-This program offers 23 beds with an average stay of 90 day.
+The Place is operated by Recovery Innovations of California, Inc. under contract with the Riverside University Health Systems Behavioral Health. - Mercy House: This shelter will offer bridge housing services and accept referrals by the Access Center or partner agencies.
+This program offers 23 beds with an average stay of 90 days.

-GOAL #5 Expand Public Awareness
+Expand Public Awareness

-Annual increase of 311 calls related to homeless activities by 25%, decreasing emergency 911 calls related to homelessness.

-• 50% increase in traffic to the Office of Homeless Solutions web page annually.
+- Annual increase of 311 calls related to homeless activities by 25%, decreasing emergency 911 calls related to homelessness. - 50% increase in traffic to the Office of Homeless Solutions web page annually.

-PARTNERSHIPS Non-profitsNeighborhood Groups CITY DEPARTMENT LEADS Office of Homeless Solutions - Homeless Services and Housing Authority Office of Communications LEVERAGED CITY RESOURCES • Measure Z GOAL ALIGNMENTS • Envision Riverside Strategic Plan: Priority 2, Community Well-Being, Goal 2.2 and 2.3
+PARTNERSHIPS Non-profitsNeighborhood Groups CITY DEPARTMENT LEADS Office of Homeless Solutions - Homeless Services and Housing Authority Office of Communications LEVERAGED CITY RESOURCES Measure Z GOAL ALIGNMENTS Envision Riverside Strategic Plan: Priority 2, Community Well-Being, Goal 2.2 and 2.3